 Loving God: Spiritual Formation and the Christian Life - Spring Semester.
 Instructor: Lauren Scharf

 In this course, we will study the characteristics of God and the ancient spiritual disciplines that can draw us into a greater love and knowledge of the Lord.
 This course will rely on engagement with our material outside of class as we put some of these disciplines into practice.

 The Rev. Lauren Scharf is an ordained priest in the ACNA (Anglican Church of North America) and has served this region in ministry for the last eighteen years.
 She most recently served as the Assist.
 Rector of All Saints, Cranberry.
 She is currently pursuing her Doctorate of Ministry with a focus on practical discipleship in the local church.
 She loves teaching the Fellows because it is such a delight to watch and play a small part in the spiritual formation of the next generation of Christian leadership!
 Lauren and her husband, Chris, live near Sewickley with their two young children.

-Vince Burens is a Consultant with The Focus Group.
+Vince Burens is a Senior Consultant with The Focus Group.
 An executive leader with 20+ years experience, he serves as the Chairman of the Pittsburgh Fellows Board.
 Vince lives in Pittsburgh with his wife and two daughters.